 Source: Realty Income – About Us

 You have likely been in one of their properties.
 Since many of their tenants are recognizable names.
-Their largest 20 tenants are listed below.
+Some of their largest tenants are listed below.

 - Dollar General